Mobile v. Bolden: Result

 The Supreme Court remanded the case to the lower court for settlement.
 U.S. District Judge Virgil Pittman held a second hearing beginning May 1981, by which time the U.S. Department of Justice's Civil Rights Division also intervened on behalf of the plaintiffs, and the law firm of Hand, Arendall, Bedsole, Greaves, and Johnston represented the city.
-A "smoking gun" letter had been discovered and admitted into evidence—written by Mobile lawyer and Congressman Frederick G. Bromberg to the Alabama legislature in 1909, it advocated the at-large system in order to prevent blacks from holding office.
+A "smoking gun" letter had been discovered and admitted into evidence—written by Mobile lawyer and Congressman Frederick G. Bromberg to the Alabama legislature in 1909, it advocated the at-large system in order to prevent African Americans from holding office.
 The district court proposed three single-member districts, noting that executive functions could not readily be separated among positions elected in this system.
 In addition, in this period Congress strengthened Section 2 of the Voting Rights Act with amendments changing the prohibition against "discriminatory intent" to creation of "discriminatory results" standard for use in evaluation of forms of government or electoral practices.

-In 1985 Mobile's state legislators proposed a mayor-council form of government for the city, consisting of seven members to be elected from single-member districts, with the mayor to be elected at-large.
+In 1985, Mobile's state legislators proposed a mayor-council form of government for the city, consisting of seven members to be elected from single-member districts, with the mayor to be elected at-large.
 By that time, Mobile was the last major city in Alabama to retain a city commission form of government.
 This change was approved by 72% of state voters, including formerly excluded African Americans and poor whites.
 The change to single-member districts enabled a wider range of candidates to enter politics at the local level.
-The three African Americans elected to the council that fall became the first blacks to hold city office since Reconstruction.
-Since the change, African Americans and women have won election to the Mobile city government.
+The three African Americans elected to the council that fall became the first African Americans to hold city office since Reconstruction.
+Since the change, many more African Americans, including black women, have won election to the Mobile city government.